 “Beautiful,” I breathe.

 My eyes can almost feel the graceful object in her hands.
 My gaze drifts from the smooth, brown-red surface, glittering in the sunlight, to the light, airy strings, to the long, graceful bow.
-I can almost feel the music dancing through her very being, as I have seen her bow dance along those strings so many times.
+I can almost feel the music dancing through her, as I have seen her bow dance along those strings so many times.

 “Shall I play?”
 I see the smile flit across her face, and her blue eyes sparkle as I nod shyly.

-Her bow meets the very first strings of that beautiful instrument, and I swear, it could have been touched by some light-winged magic, as I hear the first notes burst like fireworks into the summer mountain air.
-I close my eyes for a split second, and I’m drowning in the flowing notes, falling into a sparkling, rushing river of magical sound.
+Her bow meets the strings, and I swear, it could have been touched by some light-winged magic.
+I hear the first notes burst like fireworks into the summer mountain air.
+I close my eyes for a split second, and I’m drowning in the flowing notes, falling into a sparkling, rushing river of sound.

 I hear it like an orchestra in my ears.
-The sound rises, like a river, swelling up from its depths below, coming to meet the high mountaintops, like a wild force of nature.
+The sound rises, like a river, swelling up, coming to meet the high mountaintops, like a wild force of nature.
 It shoots out in torrents, like the growing, rushing, burning breath of a great red dragon, surveying the stone castles and high hills of some fantastical, distant land.
 It runs and leaps, like light feet over fields and stones, crossing rivers with its bounding melodies.
 It slashes through the air, like the jeweled sword of a great king, slaying the silence with it’s strong, fearless sound.

-With a sunlit smile and cheerful voice, she asks me, “What did you think?’
+With a sunlit smile, she asks, “What did you think?’